 Language proficiency diagnostics and language support in the early childhood sector

 As part of the measures to improve language competence in early childhood, there are now a large number of important and established observation and documentation procedures in the Länder to determine the level of language competence before school enrolment and, if necessary, subsequent language support measures.
-These and other measures are designed to particularly support children and young people with a migrant background and children with deficits in language development as well as to compensate for social disadvantages.
+These and other measures are designed to particularly support children and young people with a migrant background or a non-German language of origin and children with deficits in language development as well as to compensate for social disadvantages.
 In recent years, almost all Länder have introduced procedures for language status observation and assessment in early childhood education and in some cases have established obligatory language promotion measures.

 Language Day-Care Centres for Children – Because Language Is the Key to the World

 With the federal programme Language-Kitas: Because language is the key to the world (Sprach-Kitas: Weil Sprache der Schlüssel zur Welt ist ), which has been running since 2016, the Federal Ministry of Family Affairs, Senior Citizens, Women and Youth (Bundesministerium für Familie, Senioren, Frauen und Jugend – BMFSFJ) promotes the teaching of language education in day-care centres integrated into everyday life, inclusive pedagogy and cooperation with families.
 Since 2021, the federal programme "Sprach-Kitas" has placed a new focus on the use of digital media and the integration of media pedagogical issues into language education.
 Language day-care centres are supported on the one hand by additional language education specialists who work directly in the institution.
 On the other hand, they are continuously accompanied by specialist counselling.
 The programme is aimed at day-care facilities for children with an above-average proportion of children with a special need for language education and support.
 Between 2016 and 2020, up to Euro 1 billion were made available to implement the programme.
 A total of Euro 776 million was approved for the implementation of the program from 2016 to 2020.
 Up to an additional Euro 376 million will be made available for the continuation of the federal programme in 2021 and 2022.
+The programme will end on 30 June 2023.

 As part of the action programme "Catching up with Corona for children and young people" (‘Aufholen nach Corona für Kinder und Jugendliche‘), the federal programme "Sprach-Kitas" was increased by Euro 100 million.
 With this, up to 1,000 new additional specialists for language education in day-care centres can be funded in 2021 and 2022 and a catch-up and digitisation grant can be made available to the participating facilities.